mosaic-design-system/docs/src/components/snackbar.md

       **Snackbars** should only contain one or two lines of text.
 We must consider the amount of attention and time it takes for a user to absorb the message.

-      Instead of using text to convey meaning, you can make use of the different colours and icons available on a **Snackbar** - an ideal scenario would involve the user not even *needing* to read the message.
-They should be able to tell at a glance if something was a failure or a success.
+      In addition to using text to convey meaning, you can make use of the different colours and icons available on a **Snackbar** - an ideal scenario would have a user being able to tell at a glance if something was a failure or a success.

       ### Snackbars are not progress indicators